l1keafox/Rayfolio/README.md

 ## Description

-My portfolio of projects made in bootcamp.
+My homepage for more info about me, projects and contacts.

 ---